macuriels/portfolio/content/project/international-sanctions-network/index.md

 **PROJECT SUMMARY**

-- This post analyzes how countries have sanctioned each other to shed light on the international network of political alliances and influence.
+- This post analyzes how countries have sanctioned each other to shed light on the international network of political conflict, alliances and influence.

 - An open-source dataset (the [Global Sanctions Data Base](http://www.globalsanctionsdatabase.com/)) is wrangled and results in 153 countries and 726 sanctioning relationships spanning from 1950 to 2022.